The Gambling Law Review: Germany

 Advertising and marketing of gambling overall must be considered to be subject to a restrictive regime and influenced by a number of laws and regulations, including, for example, the Interstate Treaty, the Gambling Acts of the individual states, the Advertising Guidelines, the Interstate Treaty on Media, the Act Against Unfair Competition and specific laws for the protection of children and minors.

-In general, advertising of gambling offerings – irrespective of where the operator is based – is only allowed for games of chance that can be legally offered in Germany.13 German authorities interpret this to mean that only German-licensed operators may legally advertise the licensed products.
-Under the Interstate Treaty as amended on 1 January 2020, as far as enforcement risk is concerned, only advertising for sports betting can be considered low-risk.
-Sports betting operators who have obtained a sports betting licence must apply for an advertising permit from the competent authority, the district government in Dusseldorf.
-Advertising for virtual slot machine games or online poker is not permitted despite regulations of the transitional regime.
-Accordingly, advertising virtual slots and online poker is not allowed, even though offering these products is being tolerated by gambling regulators.
-Advertising online casino games is not permitted as well.
-Jurisprudence of the Federal Administrative Court suggests that restrictions on online gambling comply with EU law; accordingly, arguments of operators of unregulated online gambling invoking the freedom of services and the CJEU's Ince case to justify advertising in the German market may be expected to be rejected by German courts.
+In general, advertising of gambling offerings – irrespective of where the operator is based – is only allowed for games of chance that can be legally offered in Germany.10 German authorities interpret this to mean that only German-licensed operators may legally advertise the licensed products.
+Hence, sports betting operators who have obtained a sports betting licence are allowed to advertise if compliance with the marketing restrictions of the Interstate Treaty is ensured.
+Advertising for virtual slot games or online poker is not permitted according to the regulations of the transitional regime.
+Therefore, advertising virtual slots and online poker is not allowed, even though offering these products is being tolerated by gambling regulators.
+Pursuant to the provisions of the Interstate Treaty, these games may only be advertised after the respective licences have been issued.
+The same applies to advertising online casino games.
 Operators licensed by the state of Schleswig-Holstein between 2012 and 2013 (and whose licence had been renewed in 2020), may continue to advertise their licensed online casino operations with regard to the Schleswig-Holstein market.

-Any advertising of unauthorised games of chance, misleading advertising or advertising that is directed at minors or other risk groups, or does not comply with basic advertising standards,14 is regarded as being unlawful advertising and as such is prohibited, as is most online and TV advertising.
-Online and TV advertising, in principle, is prohibited,15 but may be allowed for licensed sports betting, horse race betting and lottery operators subject to these operators obtaining a permit from the responsible authority of the states.
+Any advertising of unauthorised games of chance, misleading advertising or advertising that is directed at minors or other risk groups, or does not comply with basic advertising standards, is regarded as being unlawful advertising and as such is prohibited.
+If marketing or social media channels offer the option to exclude minors in total, then this option must be used by operators.

 The year in review

-1 Joerg Hofmann and Matthias Spitz are senior partners and Nikolai Straimer is a senior associate at Melchers Rechtsanwälte Partnerschaftsgesellschaft mbB.
+1 Joerg Hofmann and Matthias Spitz are senior partners and Roman Herpich is a senior associate at Melchers Rechtsanwälte Partnerschaftsgesellschaft mbB.

 2 The sports betting monopoly was held to contravene the EU in the CJEU's Carmen Media decision of 10 September 2010 (C-46/08).
 On 4 February 2016, the CJEU confirmed that, contrary to EU law, a de facto monopoly still persists to date in the Ince case (C-336/14).